sylvialchen/enviroTrend/README.md

-#### Itchy Babies
+#### EnviroTrend
-Saves OpenWeatherAPI data to aggregate environmental variables affecting you or your child's skin.
+Saves OpenWeatherAPI data to aggregate environmental variables for future analysis.

 ### Technologies Used
 * Typescript